fhdk/pacman-mirrors/docs/index.md

 ## API

 -a, \--api
-:   Instructs pacman-mirrors to activate processing of API arguments.
+:   Mandatory to process API options.

 -B, -S, \--set-branch *BRANCH*
 :   Permanent change branch, using *stable*, *testing* or *unstable*.